Marijuana Stocks, ETFs, Top News And Data From The Cannabis Industry This Week

 Marijuana Moment publisher Tom Angell told Benzinga: “The year has barely just begun and we’re already seeing lawmakers from both parties, at the federal and state levels, filing a large number of thoughtful marijuana reform proposals.
 2019 is shaping up to be the busiest year yet for cannabis legislation.”

-In the capital markets, the dominant news came in the form of earnings reports from Aphria Inc (NYSE: APHA) and KushCo Holdings Inc (OTC: KSHB; a lawsuit against MedMen Enterprises Inc. (OTC: MMNFF); and a CBD products distribution deal between Green Growth Brands Inc (OTC: GGBXF) and shoe retailer DSW Inc. (NYSE: DSW).
+In the capital markets, the dominant news came in the form of earnings reports from Aphria Inc (NYSE: APHA) and KushCo Holdings Inc (OTC: KSHB); a lawsuit against MedMen Enterprises Inc. (OTC: MMNFF); and a CBD products distribution deal between Green Growth Brands Inc (OTC: GGBXF) and shoe retailer DSW Inc. (NYSE: DSW).

 Related Link: Aphria CEO, Co-Founder To Stand Down; Q2 Revenue Surges, But Trails Consensus